Fardin-Data/Fardin-Data/README.md

 ## 🌟 What I Do

-- **🔍Data Analysis:** I excel in utilizing tools such as Power BI, Excel, SQL, and Python to dive deep into data and uncover valuable insights.
+- **🔍Data Analysis:** I excel in utilizing tools such as Redash, Power BI, Excel, SQL, and Python to dive deep into data and uncover valuable insights.

 - **📊Data Visualization:** I have a keen eye for data visualization, which I leverage to make complex data accessible and understandable.